newcomertzc/GHP-Convolution/appendix.md

 | GHPConv-ResNet50-L2-a3  | 91.02 | 90.81 | 90.75 | **90.86** |
 | GHPConv-ResNet50-L2-a10 | 90.74 | 90.70 | 91.14 | **90.86** |

-L1-a1 indicates that the model is trained adopting L1 regularization with a penalty factor of 1, 2021 indicates the model is trained using a random seed of 2021, and so on.
+L1-a1 indicates that the model is trained adopting L1 regularization with a penalty factor of 1, 2021 indicates that the model is trained using a random seed of 2021, and so on.
-Each value in the table above is an average of results run on three different models of GPU (Tesla-P100, RTX-3060ti and RTX-3080).
+Each value in the table is an average of results run on three different GPU (Tesla-P100, RTX-3060ti and RTX-3080).
-That is, we conduct this experiments using three different random seeds on three different models of GPU to reduce the interference of random factors.
+That is, we conduct this experiments using three different random seeds on three different models of GPU (to reduce the interference of random factors).
-This range of 1 - 10 is determined based on some preliminary experimental results.
-The experimental results show that adopting L2 regularization with a penalty factor of 3 or 10 is the best choice.
+The experimental results show that adopting L2 regularization with a penalty factor of 3 or 10 is a better choice.

 #### Accuracy of different models using a new learning rate strategy
 | Model | 2021 | 2022 | 2023 | AVG |